bmuschko/cje-crash-course/exercises/10-distributed-builds/solution/solution.md

 ![Agent Configuration](./images/agent-config.png)

-You will see that the `master` node isn't even listed anymore in the executor overview.
+You will see that the controller node isn't even listed anymore in the executor overview.

 ![Node Overview](./images/node-overview.png)